 Summer of 2014

-I know that my experience cannot be compared to the experiences of the hundreds and hundreds who got killed, injured, or lost their houses.
-I know, however, that the Israeli attacks on Gaza not only targeted lively bodies and demolished lifeless walls, they also targeted and demolished our inner souls, our inner selves.
+I know that my experience cannot be compared to those of the hundreds who were killed or injured, or who lost their houses.
+But for all of us, the Israeli attacks targeted and damaged our very souls.
 This war, indeed, was the hardest one.

 Spring.
 Twice.

-Watching those innocent children who were playing in Jabalia being shattered into pieces by the Israeli warplanes broke something inside of me.
-I could not cry, for I felt like my lungs were shrinking.
-I ground my teeth.
-My eyes became cold, hard, and flinty.
-I needed space to clear these heavy emotions off my chest.
-So, I went out to the balcony, and I noticed Mars up on the horizon.
-I noticed that it was more reddish than it used to be.
-Well, honestly, I did not know whether it was really that way or if the feeling of anger and sorrow was just reflected in my eyes.
+Watching innocent children playing in Jabalia be shattered into pieces by Israeli warplanes broke something inside of me.
+I could not cry.
+My lungs constricted, and I ground my teeth.
+I went out to the balcony, and noticed Mars up in the sky.
+It looked more red than normal.
+Well, honestly, I don’t know whether it was really that way or if my anger and sorrow was tinting everything.

 Different seasons, same wars